- Are you interested in helping others talk about all end of life matters more easily?

 We promise to:

-- help you develop new skills in discussing and facilitating all matters to do with dying, death, grief and end of life planning
+- help you develop new skills so you can discuss and facilitate all matters to do with dying, death, grief and end of life planning successfully

-- provide you with something unique to offer those you work with (after all, we are all going to die, so we all need this!)
+- provide you with something unique to offer those you work with so people choose you over others

-- give you all the materials, experience and back-up required to be able to facilitate the Before I Go Method® in-person courses, or just to have continuing, informed conversations with those you know in a more detailed way - whatever you choose
+- give you all the materials, experience and back-up required to be able to feel fully confident in facilitating the Before I Go Method® courses, and/or to have continuing, informed conversations with those you know in a more satisfactory manner

 Trained Facilitator Mary Vargas, USA